 (r) Quick Response code, having embedded Invoice Reference Number (IRN) in it, in case invoice has been issued in the manner prescribed under sub-rule (4) of rule 48

-Rule 138A (2), the following sub-rule shall be substituted, namely: In case, invoice is issued in the manner prescribed under sub-rule (4) of rule 48, the Quick Response (QR) code having an embedded Invoice Reference Number (IRN) in it, may be produced electronically, for verification by the proper officer in lieu of the physical copy of such tax invoice
+Rule 138A (2), the following sub-rule shall be substituted, namely: In case, the invoice is issued in the manner prescribed under sub-rule (4) of rule 48, the Quick Response (QR) code having an embedded Invoice Reference Number (IRN) in it, maybe produced electronically, for verification by the proper officer in lieu of the physical copy of such tax invoice

 5. Payment of GST - Interest on delayed payment of tax Section 50.

 (1) Every person who is liable to pay tax in accordance with the provisions of this Act or the rules made